23 Cloud microphysics

 \[ \begin{align} \ln\left(\frac{p_S\left(D,n_s\right)}{p_S^{(0)}}\right) &= \frac{4\gamma}{R_sTD\rho_w} - \frac{6M_wn_s}{\pi D^3\rho_w}. \end{align} \]

-This equation is called Köhler equation.
+This equation is called the Köhler equation.

 \[ \begin{align} 0 &= -\frac{4\gamma}{R_sTD_c^2\rho_w} + \frac{18M_wn_s}{\pi D_c^4\rho_w}\nonumber\\ \Leftrightarrow \frac{4\gamma}{R_sTD_c^2} &= \frac{18M_wn_s}{\pi D_c^4}\nonumber\\ \Leftrightarrow \frac{4\gamma D_c^2}{R_sT} &= \frac{18M_wn_s}{\pi}\nonumber\\ \Leftrightarrow D_c^2 &= \frac{9R_sTM_wn_s}{2\gamma\pi} = \frac{9RTn_s}{2\gamma\pi}. \end{align} \]